Hesperian Health Guides

 by mouth, every 4-6 hours, until the pain goes away (do not take more than 4000 mg in a day)

 A person with a lot of stress or other health problems is likely to get sores more often.
-So if possible, people with herpes should get plenty of rest and eat healthy food.
+People with herpes should try to get plenty of rest and eat healthy food.

 WARNING!
 Herpes is very dangerous for the eyes and can cause blindness.
 After touching a herpes sore, always wash your hands with soap and water.